Negotiations for McBride recycling services continue

 The Regional District began negotiations with Recycle BC in February 2024 after Cascades – the contractor previously responsible for administering recycling services – announced it would end its contract with the District.
 Cascades held seven contracts with the District, and the board decided to tackle other solid waste management services first, General Manager of Environmental Services Laura Zapotichny told The Goat at the time.
 This led to a pause in recycling services starting on May 31st, until three recycling depots became operational in September after months of negotiation.

-In an email to The Goat, Manager of Communications and Culture Hilary Erasmus said the Regional District is in the midst of negotiations with Recycle BC, the contractor hired to take over recycling services throughout the district in February.
+In an email to The Goat, Manager of Communications and Culture Hilary Erasmus said the Regional District is in the midst of negotiations with Recycle BC, the service provider hired to take over recycling services throughout the district in February.

 The crux of negotiations lie in whether or not McBride will become a principal depot or satellite depot, Erasmus said.
-At principal depots, RecycleBC is responsible for providing bins, hauling recyclables to the landfill, and marketing recyclables.
-At satellite depots, the Regional District is responsible for covering these costs.
+At principal depots, RecycleBC is responsible for the cost of hauling recyclables to a sorting facility in Prince George and the cost of the majority of the bins.
+At satellite depots, the Regional District is responsible for hauling costs and the costs of all the bins.